monopole/snt/review/README.md

 >
 > _Total Time: 30min_

-At this point, you have a raw k8s cluster, and two binary versions of `tuthello` stored in a container registry.
+You should now have a functional but otherwise empty k8s cluster and two binary versions of `tuthello` stored in a container registry.

 The next sections deploy your server to the cluster using manual, declarative configuration.
-I.e.  you'll write raw YAML files for everything, and use `kubectl` to _apply_ that YAML to your cluster.
+You'll write raw YAML, and _apply_ that YAML to your cluster.

-This sets the stage for higher level configuration techniques discussed later.
+This defines a reference point for higher level configuration techniques discussed later.

+Even if you know k8s, please run through it to define a namespace and some helper functions used later.